Melinda Ledbetter: Marriage to Brian Wilson

-In the mid 1990s, Wilson collaborated with multi-instrumentalist Andy Paley on tracks earmarked for a potential Beach Boys comeback album.
-It was reported that Ledbetter influenced Wilson to scrap the project in favor of a new album with former wrestler Joe Thomas.
+In the mid-1990s, Wilson collaborated with multi-instrumentalist Andy Paley on tracks earmarked for a potential Beach Boys comeback album.
+It was reported that Ledbetter influenced Wilson to scrap the project in favor of a new album with Joe Thomas.
 In 1999, a suit was filed against Thomas, seeking damages and a declaration which freed Wilson to work on his next album without involvement from Thomas.
 Thomas reciprocated with a suit citing that Ledbetter "schemed against and manipulated" him and Wilson.
 The case was settled out of court.

 According to Wilson's cousin and former bandmate Mike Love, the group's 50th anniversary reunion tour involving all original surviving members ended prematurely, partly due to interference from Ledbetter.
-He expressed disappointment that he was never allowed to collaborate with Wilson for the album That's Why God Made the Radio, as had been promised, and that during the performances, she attempted to install an autotune unit on each of the band members' microphones.
+Love expressed disappointment that he was never allowed to collaborate with Wilson for the album That's Why God Made the Radio, as had been promised, and that during the performances, she attempted to install an autotune unit on each of the band members' microphones.
 This was the beginning of some backstage quarrels between Love and Ledbetter, which ended with his stipulating that she be banned from rehearsals until the tour was over.

-In 2015, Wilson credited Ledbetter for assisting with some of the production of his album No Pier Pressure.
+In 2015, Wilson credited Ledbetter with assisting with some of the production of his album No Pier Pressure.
+Upon Ledbetter's death in 2024, Wilson wrote that "She was my savior.
+She gave me the emotional security I needed to have a career.
+She encouraged me to make the music that was closest to my heart.
+She was my anchor.”

 Love & Mercy

-Half of the 2014 Brian Wilson biopic Love & Mercy is set from Ledbetter's point of view in the 1980s, with Elizabeth Banks playing Ledbetter.
+Half of the 2014 Brian Wilson biographical film Love & Mercy is set from Ledbetter's point of view in the 1980s, with Elizabeth Banks playing Ledbetter.
 Love & Mercy screenwriter Oren Moverman stated that virtually every event in the film's 1980s portions was sourced from conversations he had with Ledbetter.
 She said after watching the film: "I remembered that what Landy did to Brian was even worse.
-You don’t get a sense of it in the movie, but it happened on a daily basis, for years."
+You don't get a sense of it in the movie, but it happened on a daily basis, for years."

-Personal life
+Personal life and death

-Ledbetter and Wilson have adopted five children: Daria Rose (born 1996), Delanie Rae (born 1998), Dylan (born 2004), Dash (born 2009) and Dakota Rose (born 2010).
+Ledbetter and Wilson adopted five children.

+Ledbetter died at her home in Beverly Hills, California, on January 30, 2024, at the age of 77.
+Her death was announced by Wilson via his Twitter account.